jamesturk/django-mergeobject/README.rst

 automatically replace foreign keys as part of a merge operation

-- currently requires Django 1.8
+tested on Django 1.7 and 1.8

-- has some pretty serious issues & edge cases
+very likely has some unsupported edge cases
-- raises & catches Exception in weird places

-in other words, don't use this